tiefenthaler/uv-datascience-project-template/docs/blogpost_uv_data_science_project_template.md

 - **Customization**: Tailor essential project metadata during creation.

 Cookiecutter turns starting a best-practice data science project into a simple command-line interaction.

-For more details, refer to the [Cookiecutter Guide](https://tiefenthaler.github.io/uv-datascience-project-template/guides/cookiecutter/).

 ### How to Use